 The “average” funeral service, with only the Rabbi speaking, lasts 20-30 minutes.
 If others speak at the service, the length of the service may vary.
 If there are going to be additional speakers, we ask that you please notify the Rabbi and Sinai Chapels’ staff.
 While there is no prescribed “funeral attire,” you should wear something comfortable, yet appropriate for the funeral service.

-You should plan to be at the funeral home approximately an hour before the scheduled start of the service (note that funeral services almost always start exactly on time!) in order to take care of any unfinished paperwork, make an identification of the deceased (if desired), and to be available to acknowledge friends and family coming to the service.
+On the day of the funeral service, the family should prepare to arrive at the funeral home approximately an hour before the scheduled start time of the service, which will begin promptly at the time designated.
+We ask that the family arrive early to take care of any unfinished paperwork, make an identification of the deceased and meet with and acknowledge family and friends attending the service.

 Assisting with funeral preplanning is a specialty at Sinai Chapels.
 Our funeral directors are qualified and available to guide you through the many choices that make a funeral service unique and personal.